belgianmobileid/doc/authentication.md

 ### Response

 The UserInfo Response is a signed JSON Web Token.
-So, before being able to extract the claims you will have to verify it using the symmetric keys.
+So, before being able to extract the claims you will have to verify it using the symmetric key.

 ### Example